tsherif/space-shooter.c/ARCHITECTURE.md

 #### Web

-The Web did not require any sleep logic as suspending execution is handled by `emscripten_request_animation_frame_loop`.
+The Web does not require any sleep logic as suspending execution is handled by `emscripten_request_animation_frame_loop`.

 The Game Layer